Coexisting Massive and Massless Dirac Fermions in Moire'-Reconstructed Bilayer Graphene: Data from device D2 and D3

-Fig.~\ref{fig:figS2}(b) shows the magnetoresistance oscillation map of the primary band as a function of the Landau index filling factor $\nu_P=nh/eB$ and magnetic field $B$, clearly highlighting the resistance minima position at $\nu_P=4m$ ($m\in\mathbb{Z} $), characteristic of bilayer graphene massive quasiparticles.
-Fig.\ref{fig:figS2}(c) shows the magnetoresistance oscillation of the moir\'{e} induced secondary band as a function of $\nu_M=(n-4n_0)h/eB$ and $B$.
+{Fig.~\ref{fig:figS2}(c) and (d)} shows the magnetoresistance oscillation map of the primary band as a function of the Landau index filling factor $\nu_P=nh/eB$ and magnetic field $B$ {for device \textbf{D2} and \textbf{D3}, respectively}, clearly highlighting the resistance minima position at $\nu_P=4m$ ($m\in\mathbb{Z} $), characteristic of bilayer graphene massive quasiparticles. { Fig.\ref{fig:figS2}(e) and (f)} shows the magnetoresistance oscillation of the moir\'{e} induced secondary band as a function of $\nu_M=(n-4n_0)h/eB$ and $B$ {for device \textbf{D2} and \textbf{D3}, respectively}.
 Resistance minima position for moir\'{e} reconstructed bands occur at $\nu_M=4(m+1/2)$ ($m\in\mathbb{Z} $), similar to the massless Dirac spectrum of single-layer graphene.
 These results clearly highlight that the primary band ($\nu_P=4m$) and the moir\'{e}-induced secondary band ($\nu_M=4m+2$ ) have different topologies.